nimbl3/jenkins-config-mobile/README.md

     - [Java](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04)
     - [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)
 - Configurations
+    - Enabling ports
+        - There are 2 places to enable ports, which are on the `OS` and `Dashboard`.
+For Digital Ocean, `Ubuntu` is contain inside the droplet.
+Both `Ubuntu` and `Droplet` need to enable the same ports.
+So that `Ubuntu` with specifc ports are reachable.
-    - Ports
+        - Ubuntu Configuration
-        - Linux
+            - Enable Uncomplicated Firewall
-            - `sudo ufw enable 80`
+                - `sudo ufw enable`
             - Enable port 80 for Jenkins web dashboard.
-            - `sudo ufw enable 50000`
+                - `sudo ufw allow 80`
             - Enable port 50000 for Jenkins nodes connection.
-            - `sudo ufw enable 22`
+                - `sudo ufw allow 50000`
             - Enable port 22 for remote SSH connection.
+                - `sudo ufw allow 22`
+            - To list ports that enabled, 3 mentioned ports should be display.
                 - `sudo ufw status`
-                - To list ports that enabled, 3 mention ports should be included.
-        - VPS dashboard
+        - VPS Dashboard Configuration (Digital Ocean)
             - Network -> Firewall -> Create firewall with ports `80`, `50000`, `22`
 - Installing
     - Clone this repository